-More specifically, within this A*STAR research institute lies the Institute of Medical Biology.
-And another layer inside that lives what is of paramount interest to us: the Hair and Skin Health department, led by Dr. Tom Dawson.
-Also of interest is the Hair Pigmentation department, led by Dr. Carlos Clavel.
+More specifically, within this A*STAR research institute lies the Skin and Hair Research department, led by Dr. Tom Dawson.
+Also of interest is the Hair Pigmentation department (edit: no longer active it seems), led by Dr. Carlos Clavel.

 Dr. Dawson is fairly renowned in the hair research world.
 In fact, last year he was one of the main speakers and moderators at the 25th World Congress of the ISHRS in Prague.
-His seemingly interesting lecture was titled “Imaginative New Ideas to Stimulate Hair Growth” (see page 23 here).
+His seemingly interesting lecture was titled “Imaginative New Ideas to Stimulate Hair Growth”.
 Most likely, it entailed some of the below discussed findings.